obeli-sk/obelisk/ROADMAP.md

 Can listen to a HTTP stream and trigger an execution.
 Could be used to monitor MQTT, UDP etc.

-## feat: Expose network configuration for activities, webhooks
-Enable allow/deny lists of remote hosts.

 ## feat: Keepalives for activities, extending the lock until completion

-## fix: Track all unhandled execution errors when closing join sets
-Currently only the first unhandled error is tracked, as well as only one root cause.

 ## fix: Change FFQN - allow dots in function name
 Accomodate for resource functions.